skat/rsu-b2b-sample-client-java/README.md

 > This section describes how the **app.conf** provided by SKAT has been extended to allow
 > integration to the actual test environment hosted by SKAT.

-Add new environments and endpoints to the services on new environments are added to the `app.conf` file as follows.
+New environments and endpoints of the services on these environments are added to the `app.conf` file as follows.

 First add the ID of the environment, e.g. `NEWENV` :